 Welcome to The Imperial Hotel

-A cornerstone of charming Eumundi, the heritage-listed Imperial Hotel has been welcoming locals and tourists since its opening in 1911.
-The friendly reception continues today with good old fashioned table service, delicious food, cold beer and wine, and live entertainment.
+A cornerstone of the hinterland village of Eumundi, the iconic Imperial Hotel has been welcoming locals and tourists since its opening in 1911.
+The friendly reception continues today with delicious food, cold beer and wine, and live entertainment.

 The majestic Queenslander, with its sweeping verandahs and stylish decor, overlooks the leafy main street bustling with the activity of the town’s creative community.

-Extensively renovated in 2015 to cater for a new level of function capabilities, the hotel is now a dedicated art and entertainment space with five diverse areas offering settings for every occasion.
+Recently renovated to cater for a new level of function capabilities, the hotel is now a dedicated art and entertainment space with five diverse areas offering settings for every occasion.
 From wedding receptions to birthday parties, music concerts to art exhibitions, corporate seminars to tour morning teas, the Imperial Hotel can do it all.

 OPEN 7 DAYS A WEEK FROM 10AM TILL LATE